quirky14-dev/HiveSync/phases/Phase_G_Plugins.md

 ## G.2.
 Roles of the Editor Plugins

+Plugins act as command surfaces only and defer all preview device selection and targeting to the desktop client.

 Editor plugins are:

 * Lightweight integrations providing **in-editor AI Docs, inline comments, and quick previews**.